laszlocph/gimlet-documentation/src/pages/docs/bootstrap-gitops-automation-with-gimlet-cli.md

 ---
 title: Bootstrap gitops automation with Gimlet CLI
-description: In this guide you will use GimletCLI to bootstrap the gitops workflow, then write application manifests to the gitops repository and see it deploy.
+description: In this guide you will use Gimlet CLI to bootstrap the gitops workflow, then write application manifests to the gitops repository and see it deploy.
 ---

 In this tutorial you will use the Gimlet CLI to bootstrap the gitops automation.
 You will also write application manifests to the gitops repository and see them deploy.